pulumi/workshops/aws-proton/README.md

 1. Deploy an environment using the deployed environment template.
 1. Deploy a service into the environment using the deployed service template.
+1. In the Proton console, navigate to Service Instances, then the Service Instance you just deployed.
+Find the service's URI in the Outputs section.
 1. Open the web browser to the deployed service's URI.
+Note that it may give an HTTP 503 error for a minute or two minutes until the load balancer detects the service as healthy.

 ## Access Token